Deron Williams: 2008–09 season

+During the 2008 offseason, Williams signed a three-year, $50 million extension with a player option for a fourth year.

 Williams missed thirteen of the first fifteen games of the season due to a second-degree ankle sprain sustained in the preseason against the Chicago Bulls.
 He returned November 26 against the Memphis Grizzlies.
 Since that time, he has led the team through an up-and-down season plagued by injuries to several key players (most notably Carlos Boozer and Andrei Kirilenko), but despite averaging 19.2 ppg and 10.0 apg through the All-Star Break, he was again snubbed from the All-Star Game.
 Similar to the previous year, he responded to the snub with strong play, scoring 30+ points in five consecutive games before the break (he missed one additional game during this time due to a minor injury) and leading the team to a 5–2 record to close out the first half of the season, including a win over the league-leading Los Angeles Lakers to snap their seven-game winning streak.
 They followed the All-Star Break with a win against the defending champion Boston Celtics.

 On March 1, 2009, Williams became the second active player after Steve Nash to reach 20 or more assists in at least four games in their career.